jrcastle/jrcastle.github.io/_posts/2017-06-27-DAgostiniUnfold.md

 of fields from high energy physics to medical imaging.
 Most commonly, unfolding is used to remove detector resolution effects from measurements.
-Detector resolution can be understood with the following example.
-Within a PET scan, tomographic images (_e.g._, Fig. 1) of the body are obtained by measuring back-to-back photons that are emitted from positrons and electrons annihilating.
-There are two key ingredients in this type of measurement that affect the quality of the reconstructed image: the uncertainty on the position and time of the measured photons.
+Detector resolution can be understood with the following example:

+Within a PET scan, tomographic images (_e.g._, Fig. 1) of the body are obtained by measuring back-to-back photons that are emitted from positrons and electrons annihilating within the body.
+There are two key ingredients in this type of measurement that affect the quality of the reconstructed image: the uncertainties on the position and time of the measured photons.
 We will focus on the position measurement for this example.
 Now, the detector that is used to measure the photons has a finite granularity and there is a nonzero probability that the position of the photon will be recorded as somewhere other than where it truly was.
 This, in turn, will cause the reconstructed image of the body to blur.
-This blur is the detector resolution effect.
+This blur is also referred to as detector resolution.

 <center>
   <img HEIGTH="501" WIDTH="566" src="{{ site.url }}/assets/images/PET-image.jpg" class="img-responsive img-circle" alt="Oops!">
   <br> Figure 1: Example of a PET scan of the human brain
 </center>

-Apart from improving the detector itself, this resolution can be partially removed using unfolding.
+Apart from improving the detector itself, this resolution can be
+removed partially by using unfolding.
 The premise of this technique assumes that the ``true'' image, which can be represented by a probability distribution $p(T)$, is the convolution of the measured distribution $p(O)$ and a response function
 $p(O|T)$.
 The response function is a conditional probability that measures the